iCliniq Logo

 Hello,

-You can consult nearby good hematologist or the place where bone marrow transplantation facility is available, which is a curative treatment for thalassemia major.
-But it is costly treatment.
-I hope I have answered well of your question in detail.
-I will guide you further if needed.
+You can consult a nearby good hematologist or the place where a bone marrow transplantation facility is available, which is a curative treatment for thalassemia major.
+But it is a costly treatment.

 Patient's Query